acscc/acscc.github.io/program.md

 title:  Program
 ---

 The complexity school will feature lectures, tutorials, and a panel discussion which will be held by experts, attendees, and different stakeholders.
+More details will follow soon.

 <!---
 <img src="/assets/image23/pre_programme.png" width="100%" />